Blood sugar and diabetes risk lowered by consumption of high-amylose wheat bread

 To address this, corn and barley varieties, and food ingredients, have been developed that contain elevated RS concentrations by increasing the proportion of amylose in the starch.
 Amylose concentration and RS content are positively correlated.
 Foods made from high-amylose cereals induce a lower postprandial glycemic response in healthy individuals than foods made from conventional grains.

-Damien P Belobrajdic, CSIRO Health and Biosecurity, Adelaide, Australia, and colleagues determined whether bread made from a high-amylose variety of wheat enriched in resistant starch attenuated postprandial glycemia compared with bread made from conventional low-amylose wheat (LAW)m, in this single-centre, randomized, double-blinded, crossover controlled study.
+Damien P Belobrajdic, CSIRO Health and Biosecurity, Adelaide, Australia and colleagues determined whether bread made from a high-amylose variety of wheat enriched in resistant starch attenuated postprandial glycemia compared with bread made from conventional low-amylose (LAW) wheat, in this single-center, randomized, double-blinded, crossover controlled study.

 The study involved 7 consecutive weekly visits.
 On separate mornings, 20 healthy nondiabetic men and women (mean age 30 ± 3 y; body mass index 23 ± 0.7 kg/m2) consumed a glucose beverage or 4 different breads (each 121 g); LAW-R (refined), LAW-W (wholemeal), HAW-R, or HAW-W.